DavidTNguyen/testing-workshop-cypress/slides/00-start.md

 - what does Cypress do?
 - what happens when the server is down?
-  - stop the application server running in folder `redux-todomvc`
+  - stop the application server running in folder `react-todomvc`
   - reload the tests

 +++